mne-tools/mne-python/README.rst

 Massachusetts General Hospital
 Charlestown, MA, USA

-Available under the Simplified BSD license (3-Clause).
+Available under the BSD (3-clause) license.

 It is mainly a reimplementation of the Matlab code written by Matti Hämäläinen.